 Drywall installation in the new kitchen begins.

-With the new beams up, and all the electrical and plumbing done, It's time to put in new insulation, and cover the walls back up.
+With the new beams up, and all the electrical and plumbing done, it’s time to put in new insulation, and cover the walls back up.
 So we called in Ryan our trusty Drywall guy to get it done right!

 Installation of tongue and groove cedar cladding on the ceiling.